coot/atp_vim/README.md

 [Automatic TeX Plugin](http://atp-vim.sf.net) For [Vim](http://vim.org) version 7.3
 ========================================

-Supported OS'es: *Linux*, *Mac OS*, *Windows* (not quite!, your welcome to help - ask me how to and I will be happy to provide help).
+Supported OS'es: *Linux*, *Mac OS*, *Windows* (some features are not working).

-Visit http://atp-vim.sf.net to get more info: features, vidoes presenting some functionalities, online help.
+Visit http://atp-vim.sf.net to get more info: features, videos presenting some functionalities, online help.
 Just to list the main features:

  * background processing with a progress bar,
  * forward/inverse search for okular, evince, xpdf, open (on MacOs),
  * compilation of projects, or just parts of projects (using the subfiles LaTeX package),
- * excelent completion, which also closes environments and brackets, and inputing labels by their numbers (as seen in the output) and much more ...
+ * excellent completion, which also closes environments and brackets, and inputting labels by their numbers (as seen in the output) and much more ...
  * table of contents,
  * do you want to see [more](http://atp-vim.sf.net) ... / even that is not complete ... /